xiaolai/regular-investing-in-box/docs/en/README.md

 We can see that each time there is a large drop in price the amount of newly-circulating BOX greatly increases.
 The clearest example is found on the three days from September 25 to September 27, which saw newly-circulating BOX of 214,048, 114,240, and 114,505, respectively, with September 25 showing an increase of five times the normal amount!

 It's also clear from this data that people's reactions are late, because the drop in price actually happened several days earlier on September 22, when the price dropped from \$1.68 to \$1.41.
-As we can see in the chart, the increase in the amount of new BOX purchased always came a while after the drop in price.
+As we can see in the chart, the increase in the amount of new BOX purchased always came days after the drop in price.

-Furthermore, even though the group members had listened to my classes, in which repeatedly emphasized the following:
+Furthermore, the group members had listened to my classes, in which I repeatedly emphasized the following:

 > **Any efforts to improve the strategy of regular investing are futile.**

 Yet many of them still couldn't resist being driven by this simple thought: wouldn't it be better if I bought a little more when the price drops?

 Let's discuss why this "improvement" to the strategy of regular investment isn't actually an improvement at all.
 First of all, each time we use the current price as a reason for making a decision, we are always actually making the decision after the fact.
 Even more importantly, we are neglecting an important fact: the short-term direction of the price after we make our decision is an independent event, and not tied to the prior change in price.
-After we buy it the price could go up, go down, or stay the same -- we don't know!
+After we buy, the price could go up, go down, or stay the same -- we don't know!

 Someone who increased their investment amount in July after a price drop would have discovered in September that their "improvement" to the strategy was useless and actually lost them money, because the increased investment in July actually ended up increasing their average cost.

 Whether or not an investor has a clear grasp of statistical probability is the factor that has the greatest influence on the accuracy of their decisions.
 Sadly, too many people don't pay enough attention to this basic knowledge, and they have no idea that this lack of knowledge causes them so much trouble and grief.

-A person who understands statistical and probability couldn't help but laugh at the following phenomenon:
+A person who understands statistical probability couldn't help but laugh at the following phenomenon:

 >Some people without basic knowledge of statistical probability try their best to prove on which day of the week prices are lowest.

 Someone made a chart, and did some programming in Python, to support the following conclusion:

->After analyzing every 350-day period of weekly regular investing in Bitcoin over the 900-day period from July 17, 2010, to January 2, 2013, the following conclusions have been reached:
+>After analyzing every 350-day period of weekly regular investing in bitcoin over the 900-day period from July 17, 2010, to January 2, 2013, the following conclusions have been reached:
 >
 >> Investing on Monday performed 1.2% better than the average of the other days.
 >> Furthermore, it is best to avoid Sunday, as Sunday performed 0.8% worse than average, perhaps because people have more time on Sunday, or perhaps because they feel more optimistic on Sunday.